emarcey/cicerone/glossary/styles.clean.md

 	- stronger version of Robust Porter
 	- Sweden brewing in 1700s
 	- Switched to lager yeast in mid-1800s
-	- or a high gravity cross between English Porter and Shwarzbier
+	- or a high gravity cross between English Porter and Schwarzbier
 	- often brewed with lager yeast

 # Belgian Blond Ale